ethanwhite/moore-ddd/supplement.md

 predictions every year as new data is collected.

 Beyond my own research progress, a fuller measure of my impact will be whether ecology as a field focuses more on prediction and data-intensive approaches.
-By explicitly publishing forecasts, and evaluating their accuracy, as is done in disciplines with successful forecasting, such as weather and climate (e.g., [Kalnay 2003](http://catdir.loc.gov/catdir/samples/cam033/2001052687.pdf)).
-To accelerate this transition I will simultaneously advocate for a greater emphasis on these approaches, and measure the influence of these efforts, by running a series of "forecasting challenges" (similar to
+I hope to create an environment that fosters forecasting by explicitly publishing forecasts and evaluating their accuracy.
+This will help create a culture focused on producing better forecasts, like that in disciplines with successful forecasting, such as weather and climate (e.g., [Kalnay 2003](http://catdir.loc.gov/catdir/samples/cam033/2001052687.pdf)).
+To accelerate this transition I will conduct this research in a fully open manner, using open notebooks, public code repositories, and social media as outreach for the ideas and to encourage collaboration.
+All code will be open source, all training material will be open access, and all papers will be open access and posted as preprints prior to submission.

-[Kaggle competitions](http://www.kaggle.com/competitions) but with a focus on ecological forecasting).
+I will measure the influence of these efforts, and further the outreach, by running a series of "forecasting challenges" (similar to [Kaggle competitions](http://www.kaggle.com/competitions) but with a focus on ecological forecasting).
 Impact on the field will be measured using the level of participation as an indication of how interesting and popular these approaches